Dyersburg State Community College: Academics

-Classes are held on the 100-acre campus in Dyersburg and at centers in Covington and Trenton.
+Classes are held on the 100-acre campus in Dyersburg and at centers in Covington and Paris.
 The college offers Associate of Science, Associate of Arts, and Associate of Applied Science degrees as well as technical and academic certificates.
-Dyersburg State Community College serves seven counties adjacent to or near the Mississippi River in West Tennessee.
-The school is accredited by the Southern Association of Colleges and Schools.
-As of 2022, the college is open-admission.
+Dyersburg State Community College serves nine counties adjacent to or near the Mississippi River in West Tennessee.
+Dyersburg State’s current Chief Academic Officer is Amy Johnson, Vice President for Academic Affairs and Student Success.
+The college is accredited by the Southern Association of Colleges and Schools and is an open-admissions institution.